felipe-mig/Batman_React-Vite_App/README.md

 * npm install
 * npm run dev

-Finally, replace the **src** directory with the one from this repository.
+Finally, uncompress the src.rar and replace the **src** directory of your recently created React environment with the one in this repository.